rishenko/react-lancer-timeline/README.md

 ## Legal

 _Unofficial Lancer Universe Timeline_ is not an official Lancer product; it is a third party work, and is not affiliated with Massif Press. _Unofficial Lancer Universe Timeline_ is published via the Lancer Third Party License.

+All timeline entries are copyright and owned by their respective creators.

 Lancer is copyright Massif Press